andrewmcs/calculator/README.md

 # Calculator

-Created as the final project in the Odin Project Fundamentals course.
+Created as the final project in the Odin Project Foundations course.
 Javascript, HTML, CSS practice.